Mix your favorite leftover Halloween candy into a cookie dough that can be frozen and then baked whenever you’re craving cookies!

 Notes

-If you want warm cookies right away after mixing the cookie dough, just place 2 tablespoon scoops of dough a few inches apart on parchment-lined baking sheets.
+If you want warm cookies shortly after mixing the cookie dough, refrigerate the dough for at least 30 minutes before placing 2 tablespoon scoops of dough a few inches apart on parchment-lined baking sheets.
 Press a few extra pieces of chopped candy and candy pieces into the tops of each scoop of cookie dough, if desired.
 Bake at 350°F for 9-11 minutes or until cookies start to brown and crisp around the edges.
 Let cookies cool on the baking sheet for at least 5 minutes before removing to a wire rack to cool completely.

 I chilled the dough for 20 minutes as recommended and then baked them all!